Yedidya10/sharesphere/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Material-UI (v5)
+[Material-UI](https://github.com/mui/material-ui) is a popular React UI framework that provides a wide collection of customizable components and themes.
+This template incorporates the latest stable version of Material-UI, allowing you to easily build beautiful and responsive user interfaces.

 ### Storybook

 [Storybook](https://github.com/storybookjs/storybook) is a powerful tool for developing UI components in isolation.
 It enables you to build and test React components independently, providing a visual representation of your components.
 This template incorporates the latest stable version of Storybook, allowing you to iterate and maintain your UI components with ease.